alekcangp/bgl-snap/README.md

 ## A Bitgesell wallet inside MetaMask using Snap.

+**Advatages:**

++ One account for EVM and Bitgesell blockchain.
++ Three Node RPC endpoint.
++ Spend unconfirmed change.
++ Using native BGL coin in dApp.

 snap.bglnode.online domain is linked to GitHub Pages https://alekcangp.github.io/bgl-snap.

 Bitgesell in a list of awesome MetaMask Snaps related resources https://github.com/piotr-roslaniec/awesome-metamask-snaps.